Rhoban/placo/docs/dynamics/contacts.rst

 .. admonition:: What are contacts ?

-    Contacts model the constraints imposed by the **interaction with physical constraints**.
+    Contacts model the constraints imposed by the **interaction with physical environment**.
     For example, the fact that a foot can't penetrate the ground, or can't (easily) slide on it is a contact.

     In some sense, contacts are **tasks that are taken care of by the physics**, instead of the robot.